2025 Florida State University shooting: Legal proceedings

-Ikner, who was shot once in the jaw by law enforcement, was sent to a hospital with significant injuries and, as of April 18, 2025, was not speaking to law enforcement.
+Ikner, shot once in the jaw by law enforcement, was hospitalized with significant injuries and, as of April 18, 2025, was not speaking to investigators.

-After a one-month stay and multiple surgeries, Ikner was released from a Tallahassee area hospital on May 12, 2025.
-He was taken to the Leon County Detention Facility and transferred later that day to the Wakulla County Detention Facility in Crawfordville, Florida, as “standard protocol” because of Ikner being related to a Leon County Sheriff’s Office deputy.
-That same day, Ikner was charged in court with two counts of murder and seven counts of attempted murder with a firearm.
-He was additionally denied bond and ordered to not contact any of the victims of, or witnesses to, the shooting.
+After a month of hospitalization and multiple surgeries, Ikner was released on May 12, 2025.
+He was taken to the Leon County Detention Facility and later transferred to the Wakulla County Detention Facility in Crawfordville, Florida, as standard protocol given his family connection to the Leon County Sheriff's Office.
+That same day, he was charged in court with two counts of murder and seven counts of attempted murder with a firearm.
+He was denied bond and ordered to have no contact with any victims or witnesses.

 On May 14, 2025, Ikner was indicted by a grand jury on the same charges.
-The grand jury alleged that Ikner committed the shooting alone and noted a lack of "mental health or behavioral referrals indicating him as a threat" during his attendance at Leon County Schools, Tallahassee State College, and Florida State University.
-The grand jury also justified the usage of force by the Florida State University police officer who shot Ikner in the jaw.
+The grand jury found that he acted alone and noted the absence of "mental health or behavioral referrals indicating him as a threat" during his attendance at Leon County Schools, Tallahassee State College, and Florida State University.
+The grand jury also found that the Florida State University police officer who shot Ikner was justified in the use of force.

-On June 5, 2025, Florida prosecutors stated their intent to seek the death penalty for Ikner.
+On June 5, 2025, Florida prosecutors announced their intent to seek the death penalty for Ikner.

-In September 2025, the trial was delayed to March 30, 2026, after Ikner's public defender was reassigned due to a conflict of interest.
+In September 2025, the trial was postponed to March 30, 2026, after Ikner's public defender was reassigned due to a conflict of interest.

-On October 1, 2025, the trial was delayed to October 19, 2026.
+On October 1, 2025, the trial was further postponed to October 19, 2026.

+On August 17, 2026, the trial was again postponed until June 8, 2027, after defense attorneys filed a motion to continue, citing a large volume of evidence and observed mental health issues with Ikner.

 Reactions

-Ikner's biological mother, Anne-Mari Eriksen, spoke privately in her Tallahassee apartment to then-ABC affiliate WPLG in Miami, saying that her son Ikner never wanted to hunt when he was little, and hasn't seen Ikner in several years prior to the shooting because she was alienated from him.
-Because of the issue, she told WPLG that she's been concerned for him after being isolated.
-She added that "all she wanted for him was a loving environment".
+Ikner's biological mother, Anne-Mari Eriksen, spoke privately to WPLG, then an ABC affiliate in Miami, at her Tallahassee apartment.
+She said her son had never shown interest in hunting as a child and that she had not seen him in several years before the shooting because she had been estranged from him.
+She said she had long been concerned about him after his isolation from her and that "all she wanted for him was a loving environment."

-Ikner's maternal grandmother, Susan Eriksen, described Ikner as the sweetest and smartest boy, and blamed both his father and step-mother following the shooting for their influence over their son, before calling his parents "rotten bastard people" and breaking down into tears multiple times.
-She revealed during an interview in another Tallahassee apartment that she and Ikner's biological mother had not seen Ikner since 2015 despite repeated attempts following their messy custody battle.
+Ikner's maternal grandmother, Susan Eriksen, described him as the sweetest and smartest boy and blamed his father and stepmother for their influence over him, calling them "rotten bastard people" while breaking down in tears multiple times during an interview.
+She revealed that she and Ikner's biological mother had not seen him since 2015, despite repeated attempts following the custody dispute.